BSkyB in talks to unite Murdoch's pay-TV businesses in Europe

 "(But) we question major cross-border TV synergies and note lower returns in Italy and Germany and weak competitive positions," they said.

-Barriers to a deal include the fact that fact that Sky Italia is yet to renew the Serie A soccer rights in Italy, which is a key part of its TV offering.
+Barriers to a deal include the fact that fact that Sky Italia is yet to renew the Serie A football rights in Italy, which is a key part of its TV offering.

 When Murdoch tried to take full ownership of BSkyB in 2010, fallout from the phone-hacking scandal resulted in British media watchdog Ofcom examining whether News Corp, as it was then called, was a suitable owner of a media company.
 It was later found to be suitable, but by then the political backlash over phone hacking had led it to abandon the bid.